awsdocs/amazon-redshift-developer-guide/doc_source/r_WITH_clause.md

 + PREPARE
 + UPDATE \(within a WHERE clause subquery\)

-If the FROM clause of a query that contains a WITH clause does not reference any of the tables defined by the WITH clause, the WITH clause is ignored and the query executes as normal\.
+If the FROM clause of a query that contains a WITH clause doesn't reference any of the tables defined by the WITH clause, the WITH clause is ignored and the query executes as normal\.

 A table defined by a WITH clause subquery can be referenced only in the scope of the SELECT query that the WITH clause begins\.
 For example, you can reference such a table in the FROM clause of a subquery in the SELECT list, WHERE clause, or HAVING clause\.
 You can't use a WITH clause in a subquery and reference its table in the FROM clause of the main query or another subquery\.
-This query pattern results in an error message of the form `relation table_name does not exist` for the WITH clause table\.
+This query pattern results in an error message of the form `relation table_name doesn't exist` for the WITH clause table\.

 You can't specify another WITH clause inside a WITH clause subquery\.